Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 |

-What does the documentation says about syscalls ?
+What does the documentation say about syscalls?

 Now let’s get practical.

-Looking at man 2 syscall
+Looking at man 2 syscall,

 the manpage shed some details on how to make the call, specifically in the